Aylesbury Clock Tower

-The Aylesbury Clock Tower is located at the centre of Aylesbury, Buckinghamshire, United Kingdom's Market Square was built in 1876.
+The Aylesbury Clock Tower is located at the centre of Aylesbury, in Buckinghamshire, United Kingdom's Market Square was built in 1876.
 It dominates the square and stands on the site of a former market house which was demolished in 1866.
+The clock tower does not actually ring or have a bell inside of it unlike St Mary's Church.
+It is a staple of Aylesbury culture.